chakra-ui/zag/.changeset/fuzzy-boxes-happen.md

 "@zag-js/menu": patch
 ---

-fix issue where using anchor as menuitem hijacks focus prematurely
+Fix issue where using anchor as menuitem hijacks focus prematurely